idanarye/bevy-yoleck/README.md

 Yoleck generates another JSON file in the same directory as the `.yol` files called `index.yoli`.
 The purpose of this file is to let the game know what level are available to it (in WASM, for example, the asset server cannot look at a directory's contents).
-The index file containes a tuple of two values:
+The index file contains a tuple of two values:

 * Index metadata - e.g. Yoleck version.
 * List of objects, each contain a path to a level file relative to the index